Visiting Scholar Program

 Participation is limited to the 286 campuses that shelter chapters of Phi Beta Kappa .
 Priority is given to those institutions not located in major metropolitan centers or that do not have extensive resources on which to draw for similar programs.

 Please review the procedural information and best practices for campus scheduling before requesting a Visiting Scholar.
 If you are interested in bringing one of the scholars to your campus, you will need to get in touch with the secretary or president of the local Phi Beta Kappa chapter so that your preference can be considered by the chapter when applying for a visitor.
 Invitations should not be sent directly to the Visiting Scholars.
-Applications for the 2016-2017 program must be received at the national office by April 15, 2016.
+Applications for the 2018-2019 program will open in March 2018.

 To see videos of past Visiting Scholar lectures, please click here.